-This money to be dispensed here comes from fees recovered from unauthorized use of my work and I want to share it with my fellow photographers in the Photojournalists Cooperative to emphasize that, YES it makes a difference if you copyright register your work and everyone should make a practice of it in your workflow.
+Every penny recovered from the unauthorized use of my work is put towards this grant and I want to share it with my fellow photographers in the Photojournalists Cooperative to emphasize that, YES it makes a difference if you copyright register your work (ASMP tutorials) and everyone should make a practice of it in your workflow.
 Think of it as digital teeth brushing.

 2) Please list URL to your website

 4) In email SUBJECT please write: Yunghi Grant 2016 (a must to keep track of emails)

 My friends are eligible but apologies in advance if you are not selected.
 Final decision is mine in consultation with Jeffrey Smith director of Contact Press Images.
 Decision-making is inherently subjective.
 Please no complaints.
 Consider this money as a gift; should there be any tax liability, it remains the responsibility of the recipient to deal with appropriately and in accordance with IRS regulations.

 *The Yunghi Grant is also partially funded by a modest inheritance from my late mother, Dr. Ouk Lee Kim.